 Rider's international admission counselors are happy to answer your questions and guide you through the application process.
-Please contact us to request an appointment.
+Please click on the link below to schedule a virtual appointment.

 Rider's international admission counselors are happy to answer your questions and guide you through the application process.
-Please contact us to request an appointment.
+Please click on the link below to schedule a virtual appointment.

 Our Lawrenceville, NJ campus offers 280 acres to wander, discover and learn by heart (including a 2.7-acre lake)!
 The University has a total of 41 buildings including athletic fields, tennis courts, and an indoor swimming pool.
 There are a total of 12 residence halls and five Greek houses for members of fraternities and sororities on campus.
-Take our virtual tour to get started.
+See our vibrant campus from anywhere by taking a 360° immersive tour or exploring our interactive map.

 The weather in central New Jersey is variable.
 Temperatures can drop to -12 to -15 degrees Celsius in the winter, and rise to 32 to 35 degrees Celsius in the summer.